ItMe12sTH/Roblox-Client-Optimizer-MyFixesAndSettings/README.md

 This fork attempts to Fix stability issues on my device

-Copy my ClientAppSettings.json to your ClientAppSettings.json or check releases
+Copy my ClientAppSettings.json to your ClientAppSettings.json or merge them (check releases too!)

 - FPS is capped at 165
 - Disable QuickGameLaunch(?)